 You may not always be able to spend all day with your dog exercising him, working on his training, or otherwise entertaining him.

 Puzzle games can be a great way for your dog to entertain his mind when he is alone.

 Most of these games require you to hide food in an object and then your dog has to figure out how to get the reward out!
 This is a great way to feed your dog!
 Click here for a great comprehensive list of puzzle games for your dog.

 Catch Him Doing Something Right

-This is probably MY FAVORITE.
 So often we discount when our dog does something “right”.
 Perhaps he lays down to chew on his bone, or he sits quietly at your feet while you are making dinner.
-It is crucial to reward these choices.

 Too often we are busy pointing out only the bad things that our dog does and ignoring, or “expecting”, the good.
 When what we should be doing is telling them when they do something that we want to continue to see!
 If you play this game, you will see a HUGE change of behavior in your dog within a few short days!

 Sometimes, the weather is perfect, you’re off work, the house is clean, and you have absolutely zero excuses for why you shouldn’t go outside and enjoy some Vitamin D with your pup.